 - Tying: this is an entirely manual operation, in reverse knotting, hence the irregularities observed at the corners of the carpet

-- The fringes: made on a loom, the fringes on one side only constitute the signature of Berber rugs.
+- The fringes: made on a loom, the fringes on one side only constitute the signature of Moroccan rugs.